spethani/dad-website/_posts/2020-08-01-ny-city-residency-tax-issues.md

 description: What are the tax consequences of moving out of NY city?
 Depends on your domicile.

 image: /assets/img/posts/ny_city_residency.jpg
+image-description: New York City skyscrapers with a blue sky
 image-credit: Jason Krieger
 ---